You are here

 - any hire vehicle

-Any of these vehicles must be within the size limits given above.
-More details will be available once the permit process is fully developed.
+Any of these vehicles must be within the permitted size limits.

 - no rear windows